ere, There and Everywhere is the story of Roxanna Bonadventure. When she is eleven years

 villan stumbles or the speeding automobile swerves at the last second.
 This makes Roxanna invulnerable, and thus boring.
 Roxannaa

-defuses the story of any drama.
+defuses the stories of any drama.

 One of the rules of time travel is that a character can not go back in time to visit a younger version of